 This activity grid can be used as a choice board – allowing students to choose one activity to complete each day after reading a picture book – or any other way you may see fit.
 We have also made the activity grid available in an editable Word version so that you can adjust the activities to suit your needs while teaching children remotely or using Google Classroom.

-Share This Free Homeschooling Pack with Parents, Students, and Other Teachers!
+Share This Homeschooling Pack with Parents, Students, and Other Teachers!

-This pack has been created specifically to support teachers, guardians, and parents with children who are learning remotely or being educated at home, so feel free to share it with others who need educational resources for homeschooling.
+This pack has been created specifically to support teachers, guardians, and parents with children who are learning remotely or being educated at home, so share it with others who need educational resources for homeschooling.

 You can share it by copying the URL in the address bar of your browser, or by clicking on the envelope icon above to send the link to an email address.
 You can also download and email the PDF document to parents, guardians, or other teachers who are teaching children in the home.